aboutlo/plain-js-app-skeleton/README.md

 $ gulp serve
 ```

-or the tests via command line:
+or the tests via command line using mocha and phantomjs:

 ```
 $ gulp test